 - Records of a hazard existing for a long time without being removed

 Witness testimony is also powerful in a slip and fall case.
-You should talk to anyone nearby you may have seen your fall or the hazard that caused it.
+You should talk to anyone nearby who may have seen your fall or the hazard that caused it.
 Get the names and contact information of any witnesses that your lawyer can reach out to later.

 Common Property Owner Defenses to Slip and Fall Claims